wearealloy/foundation/README.md

 Run `composer create-project heyblackmagic/foundation ./PATH` to create your Craft CMS instance.

+## Features

+When running `git commit -m 'some message'` or `git push` in terminal, Husky will take care of running prettier (pre-commit) and eslint (pre-push) before allowing to execute the commit and push.
+If there are any errors in the code syntax you will need to fix them before you can commit code to the repository.

 ## Command reference

 - Run `npx mix watch` to watch files to start development.